The Land of Giants

 A wilderness is an area of undeveloped land that is protected to preserve its natural, primeval condition.
 Development or maintenance of roads and structures, use of mechanical vehicles, commercial enterprises and human habitation are generally prohibited.
 The only way to explore these wild areas is on foot or horseback, but is well worth the effort.

 To alleviate parking problems during the summer, the wheelchair-accessible Sequoia Shuttle offers free rides between the most popular areas of Sequoia National Park between 8 a.m. and 6:30 p.m.
 There are several stops along the four routes: Giant Forest, Moro Rock/Crescent Meadow, Lodgepole/Wuksachi and Wolverton.
-When you’ve seen the sights at your own pace, catch the shuttle to your next destination.
+View the sights at your own pace and catch the shuttle to the next destination.

-Seasonal shuttle service is also offered between most hotels in Visalia and the park for a fee.
-Reservations are required.
+Seasonal shuttle service is also offered between multiple hotels in Visalia, Exeter, Lemon Cove and Three Rivers.